JabRef/jabref/README.md

 We are thankful for any bug reports or other feedback.
 If there are features you want included in JabRef, tell us!

-The github tracker is the main bug tracker.

-However, the "old" trackers at sourceforge still remain intact.
+The "old" trackers at sourceforge still remain intact:

 * Bugs: https://sourceforge.net/p/jabref/bugs/
 * Feature Requests: https://sourceforge.net/p/jabref/feature-requests/